Behind These Hazel Eyes: Reception and accolades

 Critics thought that "Behind These Hazel Eyes" showcases Clarkson's vocal prowess.

 Elizabeth Scott of Sky Living wrote, "while Clarkson is doing well musically, her love life still hasn't picked up and she is heartbroken once again.
-I'm sure the thought of another top ten hit might cheer her up!"
-Scott Juba of The Trades considered "Behind These Hazel Eyes" as the highlight of the album, writing "Now that [Clarkson is] a few years older than she was when she recorded her first album, she brings more authenticity to relationship songs."
-Evan Sawdey of PopMatters compared "Don't Let Me Stop You" (2009) with "Behind These Hazel Eyes" saying that the former "may sound like another rewrite of an older Clarkson hit (in this case, "Behind These Hazel Eyes"), but the observational lyrics about a questionable relationship are what ultimately makes the whole thing click."
+I'm sure the thought of another top-10 hit might cheer her up!"
+Scott Juba of The Trades considered "Behind These Hazel Eyes" as the highlight of the album, writing, "Now that [Clarkson is] a few years older than she was when she recorded her first album, she brings more authenticity to relationship songs."
+Evan Sawdey of PopMatters compared "Don't Let Me Stop You" (2009) with "Behind These Hazel Eyes", saying that the former "may sound like another rewrite of an older Clarkson hit (in this case, "Behind These Hazel Eyes"), but the observational lyrics about a questionable relationship are what ultimately makes the whole thing click."
 Charles Merwin of Stylus Magazine felt that the song should sell records more because "the entire musical backing drops out to let Clarkson's voice through to live or die on its own."

-Pam Avoledo of Blogcritics believed that "Behind These Hazel Eyes" was superior to the writing of "Since U Been Gone", commenting that "It's punchier, well-written and gives Clarkson a chance to show off her vocal skills without the trendy haughtiness."
-Joe Cross of Cox Communications thought that "Behind These Hazel Eyes" was a decent follow-up to "Since U Been Gone", saying "It's no "Since U Been Gone" which is just a pop-rock juggernaut, but as follow-ups go, it's not too shabby.
+Pam Avoledo of Blogcritics believed that "Behind These Hazel Eyes" was superior to the writing of "Since U Been Gone", commenting, "It's punchier, well-written, and gives Clarkson a chance to show off her vocal skills without the trendy haughtiness."
+Joe Cross of Cox Communications thought that "Behind These Hazel Eyes" was a decent follow-up to "Since U Been Gone", saying "It's no "Since U Been Gone", which is just a pop-rock juggernaut, but as follow-ups go, it's not too shabby.
 Clarkson's down-home everything (well, mostly her looks) sells these little heartbreak haikus exceptionally well."
 He also listed "Behind These Hazel Eyes" as one of the 40 songs that defined the summer of 2005.
-The same sentiment was echoed by Robert Copsey of Digital Spy who considered the song as Clarkson's second best single after "Since U Been Gone", writing "It proved a slow burner at the time of release, but this track's greatness continues to be realised over time."
+The same sentiment was echoed by Robert Copsey of Digital Spy, who considered the song as Clarkson's second-best single after "Since U Been Gone", writing, "It proved a slow burner at the time of release, but this track's greatness continues to be realised over time."